Hotel Carter: 1970s and 1980s

 Vietnamese businessman and former ship owner Tran Dinh Truong purchased the hotel in October 1977 for $1.5 million.
 He formed a holding company, Alphonse Hotel Corporation, to take title to the hotel.
 Upon acquiring the Carter, Tran closed the hotel's 42nd Street entrance and hired Walter Scheff as its general manager.
 The New York Times described the hotel at the time as an establishment that catered to "middle-class tourists [and] has suffered with the decline of the surrounding area", although the paper reported that the hotel was still losing money.
 Over the next three decades, many of Tran's children, grandchildren, and wives lived in the hotel.
+Tran's son Anthony recalled that his father had been proud of the building, despite "the rats and the roaches", because it had been Tran's personal property.
 The hotel's theater continued to operate through the 1980s, presenting such shows as an adaptation of Aesop's Fables in 1979 and the musical Ka-Boom! in 1980.

 Although the Urban Development Corporation (UDC), an agency of the New York state government, had proposed redeveloping the area around a portion of West 42nd Street in 1981, the Carter Hotel was excluded from the project.
 The Carter was used as a welfare hotel during the 1980s, housing homeless families; the Times reported in 1984 that the area around the entrance was filled "with teen-agers and young children who play sidewalk games into the night".
 The city government paid $62.62 per night to house a family in a small single room.
 Nurses, charities, and social-services workers frequently visited the hotel, serving its homeless population.
 The Carter housed 190 families by December 1983, when it was cited for its "consistently low rate of compliance in correcting health and safety violations".
 After hotel officials failed to correct numerous building-code violations, the city government sued the hotel in 1983 and 1984; a judge found Tran in contempt of court.